PPRNet - Primary (Care) Practices Research Network

 PPRNet has 3 primary aims:

-- To turn EHR data into actionable information for clinicians and practice staff.
+- To turn EHR data into actionable information for quality improvement and reports for quality incentive programs.

 - To empirically test theoretically sound primary care quality improvement interventions.